• Skip to primary navigation

 Tandoori Chicken is usually made in a tandoor - a cylindrical shaped clay oven.

-The Chicken itself (usually skinless drumsticks/legs) is pierced all over, then marinaded in a spiced yoghurt sauce.
+The Chicken pieces (usually skinless Chicken thighs Chicken Drumsticks or Chicken Legs) are pierced all over, then marinaded in a spiced yoghurt sauce.

 The Red hue that it is knows for, is achieved by using food colouring.